JackalJoe/USB-Docs/(3) Ultraseedbox Applications/Plex Media Server.md

 ### Prerequisites

 * A Plex account - you can make one at https://plex.tv
-* A Plex supported UltraSeedbox plan
+* A Plex supported Ultra.cc plan
 * Plex Pass - This is optional but is required if you want to take advantage of GPU acceleration for Pro NVMe Streaming Plans.

 ### Initial UCP Configuration

-Like all applications Plex Media Server is installed from the UltraSeedbox Control Panel, this application however has one extra step.
+Like all applications Plex Media Server is installed from the Ultra.cc Control Panel, this application however has one extra step.
 When you click on Install and are prompted with this screen you will need to visit [https://www.plex.tv/claim/](https://www.plex.tv/claim/)

 ![](https://docs.usbx.me/uploads/images/gallery/2019-10/Claim-Code.PNG)